thedevsbuddy/adminr/README.md

 AdminR help to reduce approx 90% of the work for developers which they do to build a backend or admin panel and the APIs for their apps.

+### Known Issues
+#### I am aware of
+* The issue where there is error for `Generated Resources` section for managing them.
+* Routes are generating with wrong controller namespace.
+* You are unable to manage API routes permissions.
+* etc.

+### Future plans
+#### I am preparing to add
+* `uuid` field option for resource generation.
+* `indexing` option for resource generation (on `SQL` level).
+* DataTable option for every resource
+    * You will have an option to select whether to use datatable or native table.
+    * Import export options on resources.
+* Search option for resources.
+* Many more features.

 ### Support me to add more feature
 <a href="https://www.buymeacoffee.com/devsbuddy" target="_blank">
     <img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-2.svg" style="height: 45px; border-radius: 12px"/>